JonlucaB/CafeMonetDisplay/README.md

 Starting out, we had to create a Google Project and enable the google calendar API on it.
 Before I was able to finish setting it up, it requested the URI the app would be hosted from (for OAuth 2.0 purposes).
 Because I hadn't even started this README by that point, I went ahead and began setting everything up.

 First, I updated NPM and NodeJS to their latest versions, as I was going to use NextJS to start my react app.
-Event though NextJS uses NodeJS to render, we can still use NextJS on Github pages if we export the app to a static website (thanks to this blog -> https://www.freecodecamp.org/news/how-to-deploy-next-js-app-to-github-pages/#:~:text=js%20uses%20Node.,static%20page%20generation%20in%20Next.)

-"GitHub Pages is designed to host static files, which means we can publish only HTML, CSS, JavaScript (and other static files) there.
-So we'll need to enable static page generation in Next.js."

-"Now after running next build, Next.js will generate an out folder containing static assets for our application.
-In the next steps, we will take this directory and upload it to GitHub Pages."
+After realizing I hit my limit on my github pages account, I decided to try something new and went with Vercel.

+It was extremely easy to set up and integrate with a hobby account, and looks like it won't be difficult to set up in the future!

+# GoogleCalendarAPI

+I set up the Google project to accept requests from the 'https://cafe-monet-display.vercel.app' URI, but who knows if it is actually going to work from there.
+I want to see how the redirect works, and if I can get multiple users permission to use the project and therefore get access to the Google Calendar API

 # NextJS Jargon
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).